resourced/resourced-master/README.md

 * Multiple exact match: `tags.mysql = 5.6.24 and tags.redis = 3.0.1`

-**Query by data**
+**Query by JSON path**

-To craft data query, start with ResourceD path and then use "." delimited separator as you get deeper into the JSON structure.
+To craft JSON path query, start with ResourceD path and then use "." delimited separator as you get deeper into the JSON structure.

 For example, let's say your resourced agent shipped `/free` data:
 ```json
 {"/free": {"Swap": {"Free": 0, "Used": 0, "Total": 0}, "Memory": {"Free": 1346609152, "Used": 7243325440, "Total": 8589934592, "ActualFree": 3666075648, "ActualUsed": 4923858944}}}
 ```

-You can then query "Swap": "Used": data: `/free.Swap.Used > 10000000`
+You can then query `Swap -> Used` this way: `/free.Swap.Used > 10000000`

+### Log Data

+There are 3 fields to query from: `hostname`, `tags`, and `logline`.

+Currently, you can only use *AND* conjunctive operators.

+**Query by hostname**

+The same as Host Data.

+**Query by tags**

+The same as Host Data.

+**Query by logline**

+ResourceD offers full-text search for loglines.
+Basic example: `logline search "error & mysql"`.

+The search query must consist of single tokens separated by the Boolean operators & (AND), | (OR) and !
+(NOT).
+These operators can be grouped using parentheses.

+Visit http://www.postgresql.org/docs/current/static/textsearch-controls.html for more details.